For the Performer

 30 June

 In cooperation with the city of Narva-Jõesuu, the city of Sillamäe, the port of Sillamäe, the Ida-Viru Investment Agency, the Ida-Viru Entrepreneurship Centre and other local partners, a summer networking event for entrepreneurial people, entitled ‘Opportunities in Ida-Viru County: security, development, work, business and tourism’, is being organised.
 Starting in Narva-Jõesuu, the event will move on to Narva, Sillamäe and finally to Tallinn.
+See the programme HERE >>

 1–2 July in Tallinn

 The time before the Song and Dance Festival is the perfect time to meet other promoters of Estonian life in other countries.
 We think it is important to bring together leaders of Estonian Houses, open-air areas, children’s camps, Estonian schools and teaching centres, and churches, as well as young researchers and members of academic organisations.
-Networking meetings will get an indication of how our Estonian communities are doing abroad.
+Networking meetings will gauge how our Estonian communities are doing abroad.
 What can we be proud of and what worries us?
 The most important thing is that the leaders in different fields of our communities get together and get to know each other.
+Information and registration is available HERE >>

 1 July is Canada Day.
-This means that the pub night is being organised by Estonians in Canada!
+This means that the secret pub night is being organised by Estonians in Canada!
 At the last ESTO, this was an exceptionally popular gathering.

-3-6 July in Tallinn XXVIII Song and XXI Dance Celebration “Iseoma“
+3-6 July in Tallinn XXVIII Song and XXI Dance Celebration ’Iseoma’

 We look forward to seeing you all at ESTO!
 If you have any questions, please feel free to contact us on info@estofestival.com